adamayoung/TMDb/README.md

 Discover movies by different types of data like average rating, number of votes, genres and certifications.

 Discover TV shows by different types of data like average rating, number of votes, genres, the network they aired on and air dates.

+### Genres

+Get the official genres for Movies and TV Shows on TMDb.

 ### Movies